Makes runways through the long grasses!

-Quokka Classification and Evolution
+Classification and Evolution

-The Quokka is a small marsupial that is natively found in parts of the south-west of Australia and on only two islands off the south-west coast.
-The Quokka is one of the smallest Wallaby species in the world, and most distinctively differs from other Wallabies with their short and barely-furred tail and small hind legs.
-Out of the roughly 50 known Kangaroo and Wallaby (and other marsupial) species on the continent however, the Quokka is one of three whose ancestry is still fairly hazy today.
-The fact that the Quokka browses for food rather than simply grazing makes it quite different to other species, but despite all this, many agree that they are most closely related to the Rock Wallaby.
+Quokkas are tiny marsupials that live in parts of southwest Australia and on two nearby islands in the Indian Ocean.
+The Quokka is one of the smallest types of wallabies in the world, and most distinctively differs from other members of its family with their short and scarcely-furred tail and small hind legs.
+Out of the roughly 50 known Australian marsupials, the Quokka is one of a handful whose ancestry is still difficult for scientists to trace.
+The fact that the Quokka scavenges for food rather than grazing makes it quite different from other wallabies, but despite all this, many agree that they are most likely relatives of the Rock Wallaby.

-Quokka Anatomy and Appearance
+Anatomy and Appearance

-Quokka Distribution and Habitat
+Distribution and Habitat

-Quokka Behaviour and Lifestyle
+Behavior and Lifestyle

-The Quokka is a very sociable and friendly animal that inhabits south-western Australia in small family groups, which are dominated by the males.
-Despite this though, the Quokka is not known to be territorial with up 150 individuals known to have over-lapping home ranges.
+The Quokka is a very sociable and friendly animal that inhabits southwestern Australia in small family groups, which are dominated by males.
+Despite this though, the Quokka is not known to be territorial with up to 150 individuals known to have over-lapping home ranges.
 Although they are known to share these habitats peacefully most of the time, fights between males are not unheard of, particularly on a hot day when they compete for the most sheltered spots.
 The Quokka is a nocturnal animal that spends most of the hot day, resting in the shade of the trees and will often return to the same spot every day.
 At night, the Quokka then begins to browse for food using tunnels through the long, grasses to move about unseen.

-Quokka Reproduction and Life Cycles
+Reproduction and Life Cycles

-The breeding season for the Quokka tends to occur in the cooler months between January and March, when a single joey is born after a gestation period of just a month.
-Like all other marsupial babies, the joey manages to crawl into it's mother’s pouch completely unaided, when it then attaches itself to one of the female’s teats.
+The breeding season for the Quokka tends to occur in the cooler months between January and March when a single joey is born after a gestation period of just a month.
+Like all other marsupial babies, the joey manages to crawl into its mother’s pouch completely unaided, when it then attaches itself to one of the female’s teats.
 The Quokka babies suckle from their mother in the pouch for around 6 months whilst they continue to develop.
-At this time, the joey emerges for the first time and begins to explore it's surroundings but remains close to the female, continuing to suckle on her milk for at least another couple of months.
+At this time, the joey emerges for the first time and begins to explore its surroundings but remains close to the female, continuing to suckle on her milk for at least another couple of months.
 In captivity though, breeding can take place all year round once the individual is mature enough to mate at about a year old.

 Diet and Prey

-Quokka Predators and Threats
+Predators and Threats

-Quokka Interesting Facts and Features
+Interesting Facts and Features

 Quokka family units are most commonly found in areas close to one another, where there is a decent source of fresh water.
 Even though they prefer these moist environments however, Quokka’s are known to actually gather most of their moisture from the vegetation that they eat, meaning that they can also be found in regions that are actually quite far from the nearest river or stream.
 Despite the obvious differences between the Quokka and other Wallaby species, their small size has enabled them to become masters of the undergrowth.
 The Quokka creates tunnels that they use as runways through the dense vegetation, which they are then able to hop extremely fast along when threatened by a predator.